-Inpatient facility services (including evaluation for transplant, organ procurement and donor searches) for transplantation procedures must be ordered by a provider.
+Inpatient facility services (including evaluation for transplant, organ procurement and donor searches) for transplantation procedures must be ordered by an In-Network provider and received at a Designated Provider.
 Benefits are available to the donor and the recipient when the recipient is covered under this Plan.
 The transplant must meet the definition of a Covered Health Service and cannot be Experimental or Investigational, or Unproven.
 Examples of transplants for which Benefits are available include but are not limited to: